sensemore/code.sensemore.io/docs/android_api.md

 ```

 ### 2.0.2.
 Connect/Disconnect
 Connect requires valid macaddress and state callback as parameter.
-Invalid mac address' will break the application.
+Invalid mac addresses will break the application.
 In order to disconnect from device, you just need to call ```api.Disconnect()``` method. 'onDisconnect and onDisconnected' events will be consumed.

 ```java